machanism-org/machai/ghostwriter/README.md

 ## Introduction

-Machai Ghostwriter is a guided, AI-assisted processing engine that runs across an entire repository—source code, tests, documentation, and other project assets—to generate and maintain project-wide documentation and code improvements.
+Machai Ghostwriter is a guided, AI-assisted processing engine that runs across an entire repository—source code, tests, documentation, project site content, diagrams, and other project assets—to generate and maintain project-wide documentation and code improvements.

-Its conceptual foundation is [Guided File Processing](https://www.machanism.org/guided-file-processing/index.html): instead of treating files as isolated inputs, Ghostwriter treats a repository as a structured system where each file can carry its own embedded guidance and the tool orchestrates consistent processing across the project.
+Its conceptual foundation is [Guided File Processing](https://www.machanism.org/guided-file-processing/index.html): instead of treating files as isolated inputs, Ghostwriter treats a repository as a structured system where each file can carry embedded guidance and the tool orchestrates consistent processing across the project.

 Main benefits:

 - **Guidance-first prompting**: instructions live next to the content they govern via embedded `@guidance:` blocks.
-- **Repository-scale consistency**: deterministic scanning plus per-file-type reviewers build prompts in a repeatable way.
+- **Repository-scale consistency**: deterministic scanning plus per-file-type processing builds prompts in a repeatable way.
 - **Automation-ready**: designed for non-interactive execution and integration into scripts and CI/CD pipelines.

 ## Usage